PedestrianDynamics/PedestrianDynamics.github.io/content/models/anticipation_velocity_model/index.md

 | Prediction time                           | `anticipation_time` |

-To determine the desired direction vector, a designated exit or waypoint must be defined as a polygon.
-The unit vector, denoted as $\vec{e}_i^{~0}$, is then calculated by pointing from the current position of the pedestrian towards the specified exit or waypoint.
+To determine the desired direction vector, a designated exit or `waypoint` must be defined as a polygon.
+The unit vector, denoted as $\vec{e}_i^{~0}$, is then calculated by pointing from the current position of the pedestrian towards the specified exit or `waypoint`.

 > **_NOTE:_**  Given that the target is always a polygon, the objective would be the polygon's center.